KahlvynO/Calcodez-Portfolio-Site-V1/README.md

 3. Project images and functional links.
 4. Connecting form to a database.

-> This portfolio repo is still work-in-progress.
+*This portfolio repo is still work-in-progress.*

->
-> And regular updates will keep pouring til it is a finished product.
+*Regular updates will keep pouring in until it is a finished product.*